 These figures are derived from regular data automatically submitted to the Department for Education (DfE) by participating schools.
 The data is submitted on a daily basis and includes the attendance codes (opens in a new tab) (opens in new tab) for each pupil on their registers during the morning and afternoon sessions.

-The figures are published as experimental official statistics to give an indicative figure for the absence rate during the 2022/23 academic year.
-The pupil attendance dashboard will be updated fortnightly, providing aggregate metrics on overall absence and reasons for absence estimated at national, regional and local authority level only.
-These are intended to continue the series that was previously sourced from the daily Educational Settings Survey (EdSet).
-Due to the timeliness of the data and that they are based on a subset of schools, the figures are estimates that we expect to change as registers are adjusted.
-They should be viewed as an early indicator for the more detailed but less regular National Statistics on pupil absence (which will include school level breakdowns).
+The figures are published as official statistics.
+They provide an indicative figure for the absence rate during the academic year.
+The pupil attendance dashboard (opens in a new tab) (opens in new tab) is typically updated fortnightly, providing aggregate metrics on overall absence and reasons for absence estimated at national, regional and local authority level only.
+Due to the timeliness of the data, the figures are estimates that we expect to change as registers are adjusted.
+They should be viewed as an early indicator for the more detailed but less regular accredited official tatistics on pupil absence (which will include school level breakdowns).

 Methodology